 This passage of words warns us: The reason why God asks us not to randomly define Him is because His work is always progressing forward and His great power and wisdom are wonderful and unfathomable.
 We can only know as much as is shown to us by God, and can only follow God where He leads us.
 Even if we have experienced God’s work, what we have understood is merely a drop in the ocean.
 So, we should know the work and working methods of God through actually seeking.
 If we measure God’s work by our own thinking, we will repeat the Pharisees’ error, defining and resisting God’s work.
 For our thoughts and imaginations have a scope, just like the caged bird which can only move around in the cage.

 It’s already the last days now.
 We believers are all waiting for the returned Savior.
 Some brothers and sisters, after watching the movies and videos testifying the appearance of the Lord and reading the words of life on the internet, begin to investigate seriously.
 Some, meanwhile, hold the view that the Lord Jesus will unquestionably return upon a white cloud, otherwise He is not the Lord Jesus; and some believe that God’s work and word are all in theand that any work outside the Bible isn’t God’s work. … So, when hearing brothers and sisters testify that the Lord Jesus has returned, they don’t seek humbly the Lord’s appearance, but make the judgment in accordance with their minds and imaginations.
 However, is God’s work really the same as our imaginations?
 The Bible says, “O the depth of the riches both of the wisdom and knowledge of God! how unsearchable are his judgments, and his ways past finding out!”
 (Roman 11:33).
 From this we can know that God is exceedingly rich and shall never be completely known by us.
 Even if we have some understanding of the prophecy, we can never completely fathom God.
 If we stubbornly hold on to our conceptions and refuse to come out of the stage of our mind, we will be like the caged bird, be ruined by our minds and thoughts, and lose the last salvation of God.
-In that case, despite our lifelong faith, we are still unable to gain the praise of the Lord or be raptured into .
+In that case, despite our lifelong faith, we are still unable to gain the praise of the Lord or into .

 Once on a The Appearance of God Has Brought a New Age”).website, I hit upon a passage of words which is very helpful for us to seek the Lord’s return.
 Here I’d like to share it with you: “if you wish to follow the footprints of God, then you must first transcend your own conceptions.
 You must not demand that God do this or that, much less should you place Him within your own confines and limit Him to your own conceptions.
 Instead, you should ask how you should seek the footprints of God, how you should accept the appearance of God, and how you should submit to the new work of God; that is what should be done by man.
 Since man is not the truth, and is not possessed of the truth, man should seek, accept, and obey” (“